harshith20/Edge-Based-Acoustic-Event-Detection-for-Water-Activities/README.md

 **3. Real-Time Processing Delay**
 In a live deployment, the hardware would have to record a full 12 seconds of audio before it could make the first classification.
 This waiting period is simply too slow for a device that needs to provide real-time alerts.

-To address this, we tested different model architectures to achieve a strong F1 score using smaller audio chunks.
+To address this, we switched to 2d CNN architechture to achieve a strong F1 score at smaller audio chunks.

 ## Edge Impulse